isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

     KDC and admin servers.
 Doing so is documented in the administration guide.

-Next step consists in creating the principals for the Bind9 DNS server (the service protected by the GSS-TSIG TKEY) and for the DNS client (the Kea DHCP-DDNS server).
+The next step is to create the principals for the BIND 9 DNS server (the service protected by the GSS-TSIG TKEY) and for the DNS client (the Kea DHCP-DDNS server).

-The Bind9 DNS server principal (used for authentication) is created the following way:
+The BIND 9 DNS server principal (used for authentication) is created the following way:

 .. code-block:: console

     kadmin.local -q "addprinc -randkey DNS/server.example.org"

-If successfully created, the following message will be displayed:
+If successfully created, the following message is displayed:

 .. code-block:: console